andrefrsousa/SuperBottomSheet/README.md

 </p>

 ### Summary

-This library allows you to show bottom sheets in your app with the bonus of **animating the status bar** color and the **top rounded corners** as you scroll.
+This library allows you to display the bottom sheets in your application with the bonus of **animating the color of the status bar** and the **upper rounded corners** while scrolling.

-It has been written **100% in Kotlin**. ❤️
+It was written **100% in Kotlin** ❤️.

 ## Download

-This library is available in **jitpack**, so you need to add this repository to your root build.gradle at the end of repositories:
+This library is available in **jitpack**, so to use it you will need to add the above instruction to your root *build.gradle*:

 ```groovy
 allprojects {